ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     before redirect.
 REQUIRED for `redirect` and `push` methods.

 `nonce` (string):
-: Unique value to be used in the
+: Unique ASCII string value to be used in the
     calculation of the "hash" query parameter sent to the callback URI, must be sufficiently random to be unguessable by an attacker.
     MUST be generated by the client instance as a unique value for this